valmikGit/Data-Visualization/README.md

   ```
 - Copy the HTTP URL output on the command the line and paste it on the browser.
 Replace '[::]' by 'localhost' in the URL and then press Enter.
 You will be able to see the folder structure on the webpage.
 Click on the playstore.html file.
 This will open the webpage.
 Now, you can use the webpage to generate tree maps by uploading .csv files.
 ### Colour map visulaizations:
 - Navigate to the folder '.\Assignment 2\Part 1 sea surfaced data\'.
 Do not use the command line to navigate because a .ipynb needs to be run.
-Navigate manually on a file explorer to the folder mentioned.
+Navigate manually using a file explorer to the folder mentioned.
 - Now you will find the file DV.ipynb.
 Select the virtual environment you made (dvenv), as the kernel for this .ipynb file.
 - Now run all the cells of this file.